camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 ### Accurately Display Failed Activity

-Incidents during the execution can happen.
+Incidents during execution can happen.
 In that case, the last transaction is rolled back, and an incident is created at the next activity.
-However, multiple activities can be grouped in one transaction, and the incident token does not indicate the correct activity.
+However, multiple activities can be grouped in one transaction, but the incident token does not indicate the correct activity.

 With the release of Camunda BPM 7.13, the failing activity ID is logged and displayed as well.